uzh-eth-mp/app/README.md

 $ bash scripts/run-dev-eth.sh
 # use CTRL+C once to gracefully exit (with automatic docker compose down cleanup)
 ```

+Check the [docs](docs/example.md) for a more in-depth example with configuration and output.

 ### Deployment Environment 🏙️
 There are two deployment environments available for the collection process.